 Dolphins will always remain an amazing animal to me, no matter how many times I go dolphin spotting and I love seeing them when I am not even expecting to.
 I was told that on boat trips to Koh Similan, dolphins were spotted on average twice a week during dry season (October-May).
 I have recently been to Nakhon SI Thammarat to go pink dolphin watching which was an incredible experience, read about how and where to see pink dolphins in Thailand here.

 Wild Animals in Thailand: Go Whale Watching in Thailand

 During the months of August-November, huge Bryde whales migrate to Thailand to feast on anchovies in the Gulf of Thailand.
 I went last year and was lucky enough to see around 5 whales including a mother and calf and they even swam around our boat while we were having lunch.
 I did the day trip from Bangkok with Wild Encounters who were very professional, extremely knowledgeable and answered all of my many questions about whales.

 Dive and Snorkel with Sharks around Thailand

 If you are a shark lover then definitely consider a shark watching trip either diving or snorkelling.
+Thailand is a great destination for budget dives and a high chance of seeing a variety of sharks.
 I have seen sharks around Koh Phi Phi and diving the Ao Nang islands near Krabi.
 I’ve spotted black tip reef sharks, bamboo sharks and once I was lucky enough to see a 3 metre leopard shark while diving in Koh Phi Phi.
 Thailand doesn’t have any dangerous sharks and some people think you have more chance of seeing them snorkelling than diving as the bubbles can scare them away.
 Some dive centres like the Adventure Club on Koh Phi Phi have a specific shark watching trip that I plan to try out in the future.